spellfire/CrossFire/README.markdown

 Double-click the "CrossFire.tcl" file inside the CrossFire folder that you saved to your hard drive.

 ### Mac
-Double-click the "CrossFireLauncher.app" file inside the CrossFire folder that you saved to your hard drive.
+Double-click the "CrossFire Launcher for Mac" file inside the CrossFire folder that you saved to your hard drive.

-NOTE: CrossFireLauncher.app is currently missing.
-If this file can't be recovered from a backup, it will be recreated and uploaded soon.
-It's a simple applescript app that opens CrossFire.tcl with ActiveTCL.

 ## Open Online Chat Interface for Online Real-time Games